 We mainly procure suitable chargers at bulk purchase prices from our partner charger manufacturers and re-sell these chargers to charging stations.
 With the rapid increase in the number of EV parcs in China, the total number of public EV chargers is expected to grow to meet the corresponding increase in charging demand.
 As more small and medium-sized asset owners are expected to enter the market, there will be a growing need for the procurement of new chargers for new station construction or for the replacement of existing chargers.
 However, small and medium-sized asset owners are unable to secure favorable discounts or crucial pre- or post-sales services from charger manufacturers due to their limited scale.
-Our extensive charging station network allows us to integrate procurement demands for chargers from various operators to make bulk purchases at a lower price and to secure important pre- or post-sales services from charger manufacturers in China of varying size and quality.
+Our extensive charging station network allows us to integrate procurement demands for chargers from various operators to make bulk purchases at a lower price and to secure important pre- or post-sales services from charger manufacturers.
+It is also worth noting that there are a vast number of charger manufacturers in China of varying size and quality.
 These manufacturers also provide different levels of support and different services in connection with the sale of their chargers.
 The repertoire of products and services of a given charger manufacturer may be suitable for certain charging stations but not others, depending on the operator's size, operational environment and other requirements.
-Specifically, many charger manufacturers do not have the capacity to cater to small and medium-sized asset owners, face difficulties in finding the right charger manufacturer with the right set of products and services that adequately meets their operational needs.
+Specifically, many charger manufacturers do not have the capacity to cater to small and medium-sized asset owners that are expected to dominate the EV charging market in China.
+As a result, asset owners, particularly small and medium-sized asset owners, face difficulties in finding the right charger manufacturer with the right set of products and services that adequately meets their operational needs.
 On the other hand, charger manufacturers themselves are troubled with intense competition and may lack adequate sales and marketing channels to reach the right asset owners.